(Swabian Alps, Donautal & Black Forest)

-Half day, full day, or 2 day tours available.
-Meeting point: The Markplatz
+Half day, full day, or 2-3 day tours available.
+Meeting point: The Markplatz, Tuttlingen

-Below photo: Original Leather WEHRMACHT MEDIC’S Sanitatstasche (Medical bag).
+Below photo: My original Leather WEHRMACHT MEDIC’S Sanitatstasche (Medical bag).
 Dated 1940 and made by Tuttlingen factory BOLLMANN GMBH & Co….

 During WW2, Tuttlingen and it’s railway station (Bahnhof), suffered 5 air-raids, by allied planes.
-Therefore, I can show you where houses and buildings were destroyed, the targets of the raids and a short forest walk, lwill show you 2 huge bomb crators, from one of the raids.
+Therefore, I can show you where houses and buildings were destroyed, the targets of the raids and a short forest walk, i will show you 2 huge bomb crators, from one of these raids.

 Cemetery memorial to several hundred Nazi victims that were murdered prior to the end of WW2.

-ADOLF HITLER PLATZ -Location of the former restaurant, where the local S.S had gatherings and important meetings, plus the site where a tree was planted in 1933, to commemorate Hitler.
+ADOLF HITLER PLATZ -Location of the former restaurant, where the local S.S had gatherings and important meetings, plus the site where a tree was planted in 1933, to commemorate Hitler becoming Chancellor.
 The street was re-named Adolf Hitler Platz.

 Former temporary Lazarett’s (Military Hospital’s), that were used to treat wounded soldier’s.

-BRIDGES – A look at the old bridge that was wired with explosives as the French soldiers and tanks tried to cross the Donau (Danube).
+BRIDGES – A look at the old bridge that was wired with explosives as the French soldiers and tanks tried to cross the Donau (The Danube)

 LAST STAND OF THE WAFFEN S.S